 One cool place about that place is a “free stuff shelf”.
 It’s a space, close to the outdoor sitting area, where people leave things that they don’t need anymore.
-Reykjavik is a main hub for arrivals and departures from the country, therefore the amount of people passing by that place is huge.
+Reykjavik is the main hub for arrivals and departures from the country, therefore the amount of people passing by that place is huge.
 And so is the number of things that they leave behind.
 We were on the campsite during our first night in Iceland and thanks to that we managed to get most of the needed things there.
 Many food items, camping gas bottles, toiletries (also toilet paper!), even sleeping mats and pillows.
 I’ve seen some girls getting the full tent from there.
-It’s amazing – nothing is wasted, because instead of throwing things away other people can re-use them.
+It’s amazing – nothing is wasted because instead of throwing things away other people can re-use them.
 Just remember to return back there before departing from the country, so you can leave all the things that you don’t need anymore and help others.

-However, things didn’t seem to be so easy with wild camping in the south Iceland (I don’t know about the north, as we didn’t get there).
+However, things didn’t seem to be so easy with wild camping in south Iceland (I don’t know about the north, as we didn’t get there).

 Wild camping in Iceland is legal on the public land, or on the private one only if the owner agrees.
 You might think, that with such a small population of the country and a huge uninhabited area this would provide many free places for free camping.
 Not entirely.
 Here is why:

 - Many places in Iceland are covered/made from volcanic rocks.
-Pitching the tent on the top of the rough lava field is not the most comfortable thing and when you can see those fields stretching for kilometers, the faith of finding the cosy spot quickly fades away.
+Pitching the tent on the top of the rough lava field is not the most comfortable thing and when you can see those fields stretching for kilometres, the faith of finding the cosy spot quickly fades away.

 - A big part of the Icelandic land is actually in the hands of private owners – you will see big parts of the area fenced off with “private” or “no access” signs.
 It’s crazy to think, that someone actually owns that amazing waterfall or has a hot spring behind the house, but that’s exactly how it is.

-- Because of the amount of tourists coming recently to Iceland and some bad experiences of them not respecting privacy of the local people, now in many places you can see “no camping” signs.
+- Because of the number of tourists coming recently to Iceland and some bad experiences of them not respecting the privacy of the local people, now in many places you can see “no camping” signs.
 I’ve heard stories of tourists camping in private lands and leaving trash and excrement behind.
 All the perfect camping spots near the popular tourist attractions have now also “no camping” signs.

-*Tip about showers* – instead of waiting in the queues for the one on the campsite and paying for it, take advantage of the free natural hot springs (I wrote about the best ones here), where you can take a hot bath and sometimes also a shower, or go to swimming pools located in every town – they have cheap entrance and also hot tubs and showers.
+Instead of waiting in the queues for the one on the campsite and paying for it, take advantage of the free natural hot springs (I wrote about the best ones here), where you can take a hot bath and sometimes also a shower, or go to swimming pools located in every town – they have cheap entrance and also hot tubs and showers.

 Obviously, food in restaurants can be very expensive.
-Ok, we went to them few times, and it was still fine, as we wanted to get to know local cuisine (and if you look at Aberdonian prices the difference is actually not THAT huge).
+Ok, we went to them a few times, and it was still fine, as we wanted to get to know local cuisine (and if you look at Aberdonian prices the difference is actually not THAT huge).
 You can do it once or twice if your budget allows you to – otherwise better stay away from them.
 You can still find some local food in the supermarkets and visit some small cafes, where you can try local products for much cheaper.
-Some of the places also have meal deals during the lunch time, so it’s worth checking them.
+Some of the places also have meal deals during the lunchtime, so it’s worth checking them.
 And if you are not sure what to try, check here for the best and worst Icelandic delicacies.

 If you are on a road trip and you are planning to camp, the camping stove is the best solution.
 You can buy gas in Reykjavik or take one for free from the campsite, as mentioned above.
 Buy some local products in the shop and cook on the way.
-It allows you to have nice, warm meal any time you want in any place you fancy – best views guaranteed.
+It allows you to have nice, warm meal anytime you want in any place you fancy – best views guaranteed.
 And for a fraction of the price.

 If you stay in hostels/guest houses you will most probably also find the kitchen available to use by guests.

 Shop with a “pig” is the cheapest Icelandic supermarket.
-Something like British “Asda”, it allows you to find equivalent of other brands but for much cheaper.
+Something like British “Asda”, it allows you to find the equivalent of other brands but for much cheaper.
 They are not that bad (depends what you choose), and you can combine some meals from them.

-- Bring some food with you
+#Bring food with you

-Iceland as a quite remote island, doesn’t really have easy access to all the items, that we have in Europe.
+Iceland as a quite remote island doesn’t really have easy access to all the items, that we have in Europe.
 Most of them are now imported in the country, but this means much higher prices and not the best taste (especially when it comes to the vegetables).
 It might be worth then to bring some of your favourite food with you.
 Vegetables, dry food for cooking and alcohol (if you drink) are some of the items, that you might find handy to import in the country.
 There are some restrictions if you are planning to bring big amounts, but if it’s just for your own use then it’s perfectly fine.

 Similarly to other Nordic countries, prices of alcohol in Iceland are very high.
 Beer costs more than the campsite, not mentioning any other alcohol.
-If you want to try some local spirits – buy them in the special shop or on the duty free when you are entering/exiting the country.
+If you want to try some local spirits – buy them in the special shop or on the duty-free when you are entering/exiting the country.
 It’s worth to bring some alcohol with you, especially if you want to enjoy a glass of wine during the swim in the hot spring (the best idea ever!).